kajari99/ai-thinker-esp32-audio-kit-v2-2-with-ac101/README.md

-Internet Radio Project with Ai Thinker ESP32 Audio with AC101 CODEC
+Internet Radio Project with Ai Thinker ESP32 Audio KIT rev 2748 PCB(AC101 CODEC)

+The contents of the SD Card Files.zip need to be unpacked on a SD card.